Noodles (guitarist): Career

 During the band's early days, Noodles worked as a janitor at Earl Warren Elementary School in Garden Grove.
-Before Smash was released, he had been planning to quit the band, but the surprising success of "Come Out and Play" forced him to reconsider.
+Before Smash was released, he had been planning to quit the band, but the surprise success of "Come Out and Play" forced him to reconsider.

 On their DVD release Huck It (2000), as part of a mock interview, Noodles claims to like the "finer things in life", such as red wine, classical music, cigarettes, poetry and pasta.
 He occasionally goes snowmobiling and snowboarding.